What is a test plan?

 This step is pretty straight forward: outline who is responsible for what parts of the process, what roles everyone has in the team, when start to test.
 To assign the right testers you need to consider the skill-sets and qualifications of testers, We recommend putting these aspects in, as it helps structure the project testing plan, as well as keeping the communication clear with external members (clients, project managers, etc.).

 Another tip is to combine the schedule you have built with the roles and responsibilities.
 Tasks could have members and the team leads assigned to them, which will help further with the organization of the whole process.

 And lastly, bear in mind dependencies and tools you are going to be using to perform the testing.
 Testers need to understand the hardware and software requirements, connection details before starting the testing process.

 This can be extremely helpful in several cases:

 - Re-using the test plan document in the following projects

 - Cross-sharing the test plan with other teams, who might be working on similar projects

 - Communicating needs in purchasing tools, setting up the environment with project managers or administrators

-Hopefully, we have convinced you that planning testing activities is worth the time and effort, as it helps be more efficient and less wasteful.
+Hopefully, we have convinced you that preparing a test plan is worth the time and effort, as it makes the testing process more efficient and less wasteful.
 It helps coordinate the activities and predetermine required steps and resources for completion of product validation.